Research Insight

 3.1 Yield improvements with IAP

 Integrated Agronomic Practices (IAP) have been shown to significantly enhance maize yield across various studies.
 For instance, IAP strategies that include optimal planting density, split fertilizer application, and subsoiling tillage have demonstrated yield increases of 25% and 28% in low soil fertility fields and 36% and 37% in high soil fertility fields over two growing seasons (Zhou et al., 2019).
-Similarly, the application of 100% recommended dose of fertilizer (RDF) combined with farmyard manure (FYM) and biofertilizer consortium resulted in better growth and yield of maize compared to other nutrient management practices3.
+Similarly, the application of 100% recommended dose of fertilizer (RDF) combined with farmyard manure (FYM) and biofertilizer consortium resulted in better growth and yield of maize compared to other nutrient management practices.
 Additionally, integrated soil-crop system management (ISSM) with a combination of inorganic and organic fertilizers achieved a 27% increase in maize yield relative to traditional farmers' practices (Wang et al., 2020).

 3.2 Comparison with traditional farming practices (FP)